-Summer 2017 – United States & Saudi Arabia – Following successful 2014 – 2016 Saudi Young Leaders Exchange Programs, Legacy International is pleased to welcome a new delegation of Saudi young leaders to the U.S. in July, 2017.
+Summer 2018 – United States & Saudi Arabia – Following successful 2014 – 2017 Saudi Young Leaders Exchange Programs (SYLEP), Legacy International is pleased to welcome a new delegation of Saudi young leaders to the U.S. from July 10 – August 1, 2018.

-The Saudi Young Leaders Exchange Program (SYLEP) is multi-phased leadership experience for 36 Saudi university students (ages 20-25) and 4 U.S. university students.
+SYLEP is a multi-phased leadership experience for 32 Saudi university students or recently-graduated students between the ages of 22-26 and 3 U.S. Cultural Ambassadors (juniors or seniors in undergrad, or graduate students and recent graduates).
+SYLEP 2018 seeks to build leadership skills, civic responsibility, appreciation for cultural diversity, community engagement, and volunteerism.
 Phase 1 is a 3-week U.S. program.
 Phase 2 involves implementing learning through an innovative project they design while in the United States.

 Ways to Participate:

-- U.S. university students who are currently enrolled in a college or university or recent graduates may apply as U.S. Cultural Ambassador.
+- U.S. university students who are currently enrolled in a college or university (junior or senior undergrads, or graduate students) or recent graduates may apply as U.S. Cultural Ambassador.

 - U.S. families who live in one of the three host communities may serve as home stay hosts for our Saudi guests (July 14 -16; 2 nights)

 - Saudi university students, ages 22-26, who are citizens and currently residing and studying in Saudi Arabia are eligible.
 Students with significant prior U.S. experience (ex. study abroad), are U.S. citizens or hold U.S. Permanent Residency status are not eligible.
 Applicants should possess sufficient English to participate in U.S. university-level classes.
 Questions?
 Email SYLEPKSA@gmail.com.
 For more information, also visit Legacy’s Frequently Asked Questions.